How to Protect Our Child from Swine Flu (H1N1) Virus Outbreak?

 Keeping the recent outbreak of Swine Flu (H1N1) in mind, we have come up with this comprehensive Swine Flu guide covering its symptoms, causes and prevention tips including a doctor’s note on vaccination.
-Two Swine flu positive cases have surfaced in Rajasthan’s Baran and Kota regions from the last 7 days.
-Total 6 such cases, including few cases in kolkata, have been reported since June'18.
+Two Swine flu positive cases have surfaced in Delhi from the last 2 days.
+Total 8 such cases till the day, including few cases in Rajasthan, Kolkata have been reported since June'18.

 Symptoms of Swine Flu